-Cloud computing is essential to deploy technologies such as artificial intelligence, the internet of things, blockchain or data analytics.
+Cloud computing is essential to deploying technologies such as artificial intelligence, the Internet of Things, blockchain and data analytics.

-The European Commission’s activities on cloud fall into two categories:
+The European Commission’s activities on cloud fall into 2 categories:

 - investing funds in cutting-edge projects related to cloud and edge computing;